 A representation of goods with similar name characteristics for the purpose of manufacturing operations definition, scheduling, capability and performance shall be presented as a material definition.

-A material definition may be tested by the execution of a material test specification.
+A material definition may be tested by the evaluation of a test specification.

 EXAMPLE Material definitions are city water, hydrochloric acid from Vendor A, and grade B aluminum.

 Any material lot shall be associated with one material definition.

 Table 61 lists the relationship roles of a material definition.
+Table 62 lists the attributes of a material definition.